 Asking questions should be a primary focus of any college visit.
-Families should start with the admissions office staff, who should be prepared to answer such questions candidly and with substantial information.
-Student tour guides will usually answer with equal candor, but may have a narrower perspective.
+Families should start with the admissions office staff.
+Student tour guides will usually answer with a bit more candor, but may have a narrower perspective.

 Families should also feel free to stop a student or faculty member on campus and ask questions.
 These individuals will often give very helpful information.

 - If you could change anything about the school, what would it be?